Diana Garvin is a historian and commentator on daily life under Italian fascism and the insights that this period can provide for current events.

 As the author of over twenty academic articles and essays, Garvin examines the early warning signs of dictatorial rule, as well as effective strategies for everyday resistance.
 Her Italian Studies publications bridge four historical arenas:

 A 100-year old chocolate wrapper at the Wolfsonian Museum in Miami Florida sparked her interest in the politics of food.
-With her forthcoming book Feeding Fascism (University of Toronto Press), Garvin uses food as a lens to examine how women’s work to feed their families became politicized under the Italian dictatorship.
-Model kitchens and culinary propaganda reveal the national stakes of daily choices, and the fine line between resistance and consent.
+In her book, Feeding Fascism, Garvin uses food as a lens to examine how women’s work to feed their families became politicized under the Italian dictatorship.
+Model kitchens and culinary propaganda reveal the national stakes of daily choices and the fine line between resistance and consent.